Cajun Navy 2016 (Pinnacle Search and Rescue) website redesign.

 Next, we consolidated some pages and blog posts and streamlined the user experience.

-Because the organization is all about their community and country, we opted for a red, white, and blue color palette to match their existing logo.
+Because the organization is all about its community and country, we opted for a red, white, and blue color palette to match its existing logo.

-Lastly, we stuck to a clean and sleek UX/UI to keep focus on the organization, and how the visitor could help.
+Lastly, we stuck to a clean and sleek UX/UI to keep the focus on the organization and how the visitor could help.

-As is typical in any nonprofit website, we made sure to put calls to action (CTA) where applicable, as well as buttons to encourage donations.
+As is typical in any nonprofit website, we made sure to put calls to action (CTA) where applicable and buttons to encourage donations.

 The result: